Caregiver Tips: How To Care For Yourself When Taking Care Of Others

 Connecting With Other Caregivers: connecting with other caregivers, especially those in similar situations, can help immensely with the guilt and isolation that caregivers may experience.

 Deciding When It’s Time to Transfer: choosing to place a loved one in the care of someone else is not an easy decision.
-However, it’s important to know when it’s time for your loved one to move to a nursing home or get assistance from a formal caregiver like a medical professional.
+However, it’s important to know when it’s time for your loved one to move to a nursing home, seek respite care, or get assistance from a formal caregiver like a medical professional.

 Taking Care of Your Own Health

 Caregivers spend a great deal of time ensuring that the patient’s health and well-being are a priority, but that doesn’t mean they shouldn’t take of themselves.
-Outside of asking for help, some ways to care for your own health include:
+Outside of asking for help, some ways to care for your own well-being and health include::

 Joining Support Groups: there are caregiver support networks and groups that can provide emotional support and assurance and make caregivers feel less alone.
 Some support groups may be aimed at caregivers caring for those with specific conditions, such as Alzheimer’s disease or dementia, which can give targeted support.
 For more information on help for Alzheimer’s caregivers, visit this source.